The Prestige: Plot

 Angier had discovered Borden's secret as a twin prior to the accident that created his duplicate.
-Now alienated from the world by his ghostly form and consumed with thoughts of revenge, the Angier duplicate attacks one of the twins before a performance.
-However, Borden's apparent poor health, age, and the duplicate Angier's resurgent sense of morality prevent the assault from becoming murder.
-It is implied that this particular Borden twin dies a few days later, and the incorporeal Angier travels to meet the corporeal Angier, now living as the 14th Earl of Colderdale.
+Angier's duplicate, feeling alienated from the world by his ghostly form and consumed with thoughts of revenge, attacks one of the Borden twins before a performance.
+However, Borden's apparent poor health, age, and the duplicate Angier's resurgent sense of morality cause him to stop short of murdering the twin.
+It is implied that this particular Borden twin dies a few days later, and the incorporeal Angier travels to meet the original "prestige" Angier, now living as the 14th Earl of Colderdale.
 They come into possession of Borden's diary, courtesy of a disgruntled third party in need of money, but publish it without revealing the twins' secret.
-Shortly afterwards, the corporeal Angier dies and his ghostly duplicate uses Tesla's device one last time to teleport himself into the body; hoping that either he will reanimate it and become whole again, or kill himself instantly and so reunite with his other self in death.
+Shortly afterwards, the corporeal Angier dies and his ghostly duplicate uses Tesla's device one last time to teleport himself into the body, hoping that he will either reanimate it and become whole again or kill himself instantly and so reunite with his other self in death.

 In the final section of the novel, Kate and Andrew's mystery is revealed.
-Andrew Westley goes into the Angier family vault.
-He finds all of Rupert Angier's near-lifeless shells (the prestiges) labelled with the date and place they were created.
-Andrew also finds a prestige of a small boy with the label Nicholas Julius Borden, with his place of creation listed as Caldlow House.
+Andrew Westley goes into the Angier family vault and finds all of Rupert Angier's near-lifeless shells (prestige materials) labelled with the date and place they were created.
+Andrew also finds a prestige of a small boy labeled Nicholas Julius Borden, with his place of creation listed as Caldlow House.
 It is then understood that Andrew himself never had a twin.
-The night Kate witnessed his "death", he had actually been cast into the Tesla device by Kate's father and had become a physical duplicate of himself.
-It is also revealed to Kate Angier and Andrew Westley that in Caldlow House, some form of Rupert Angier has continued to survive to the present day.
-It appears Angier's attempt to become whole again was successful.
-Angier confirms to Andrew, in their brief moment of contact in the vault, that Andrew was a physical duplicate of the small boy, just like Angier was a duplicate of all the prestiges in the vault.
+When Kate and Andrew were children, their families had met in an attempt to mend the rift between them.
+However, during an argument, Kate's father had cast the young Nicholas Borden into the Tesla device, rendering the "prestige" Nicholas Borden lifeless on the ground and creating the duplicate who later became Andrew Westley.
+It is also revealed to Kate Angier and Andrew Westley that Angier's attempt to become whole again was successful, and some form of Rupert Angier had continued to survive in the Caldlow House to the present day.